Notarized Letter of Invitation for a Canadian Visitor Visa: What to Know

 A letter built on this skeleton runs about 500 to 700 words.
 It reads like a person wrote it.
 The notary will witness one signature, on the last page, and seal beside it.
 That is the entire mechanical exercise.

-Five Ottawa Scenarios
+Five Ottawa Decision Examples

 Scope note: Names and details below are composites for illustration.
 They are not specific clients, and the scenarios are not legal advice on identical facts of your own.